 This guideline is provided to inform members of the Australasian Sonographers Association who carry out or assist in intimate examinations of patients in a variety of clinical settings.
-It should be read with other guidelines, the ASA Code of Conduct for Sonographers, Standards of Practice and other documents related to ASA membership, workplace protocols and other relevant regulation.
+It should be read with other guidelines, the ASA Code of Conduct for Sonographers1, and other documents related to ASA membership2, workplace protocols and other relevant regulation.

 More broadly, non-members, other healthcare professionals, patients and other stakeholders may find this document provides useful information.
 This document provides information and guidance only.
 It does not provide legal advice.
 Members should seek independent legal advice as required.